Pete McDonough: Career

-In 1890, with his brother Thomas, Pete grew up to take over the saloon previously owned by his father, located Kearny and Clay Streets.
+In 1890, with his brother Thomas, Pete grew up to take over the saloon previously owned by his father, located at Kearny and Clay Streets.
 The bar was located close to the Hall of Justice, on Montgomery Street.
 This led the brothers to open the first bail bondsmen business at "the corner," as it was called at the time, in 1896.
 It is possible that the brothers founded the first modern bail bonds business in the United States, the system by which a person pays a percentage to a professional bondsman who puts up the cash as a guarantee that the person will appear in court.

 Over time, the business expanded to include a range of services for accused individuals, such as providing lawyers.
 McDonough also developed a communication system with the police stations, so that his business could quickly respond to new arrests.
 As explained by FoundSF, "Within minutes of an arrest, McDonough's nephew was hailing a taxi to find a judge to sign an OR (order of release) form, and the client was soon free.
 Naturally, everyone was on the take, and McDonough was raking it in."

 The brothers were a dominant force in organized labor.
 They provided bail without charge to striking workers, and he generously donated to the political campaigns of labor leaders.
 For example, he paid for the bail of striking streetcar workers during the 1906-07 strikes.
 For this support, the brothers often expected support from organized labor when they were in trouble.

 McDonough was a product of the post-earthquake Abe Ruef days of civic corruption.
 During his years as the pre-eminent bondsmen in San Francisco, McDonough was accused of bribery, perjury, suborning witnesses, tampering with judges, bootlegging, corrupting officials, and controlling and paying off police.
 A 1919 Grand Jury exonerated San Francisco District Attorney Charles Fickert from charges made by John B. Densmore, investigator from Washington, Director General of Employment, in the framing of Thomas Mooney and Warren Billings and for Fickert having conspired with McDonough in the freeing of wealthy defendants.
 Labelled the "fountainhead of corruption" by Edwin Atherton in the 1937 Atherton Report on San Francisco police corruption, McDonough was considered the overlord of San Francisco vice, gambling, and prostitution.
-Furthermore, a grand jury concluded that "No one can conduct a prostitution or gambling enterprise in San Francisco with the approval direct or indirect of the McDonough brothers."
+Furthermore, a grand jury concluded that "No one can conduct a prostitution or gambling enterprise in San Francisco without the approval direct or indirect of the McDonough brothers."

 During prohibition, McDonough spent eight months in the Alameda County Jail for bootlegging and eventually sought a pardon from President Calvin Coolidge.
 He was jailed again in 1938 for refusing to discuss police corruption before the Police Graft grand jury headed by Marshall Dill.

-Pete McDonough died on 8 July 1947, after having a stroke.Thomas died in 1948.
+Pete McDonough died on 8 July 1947, after having a stroke.
+Thomas died in 1948.